QuantEcon/lecture-python-intro/lectures/inequality.md

 plt.show()
 ```

-Here all the income and wealth measures are pre-tax.

-Total income is the sum of households' all income sources, including labor income but excluding capital gains.

-One key finding from this figure is that wealth inequality is significantly
-more extreme than income inequality.
+One key finding from this figure is that wealth inequality is more extreme than income inequality.

-We will take a look at this trend over time {ref}`in a later section<compare-income-wealth-usa-over-time>`.

 ## The Gini coefficient

 The Lorenz curve is a useful visual representation of inequality in a distribution.

-Another popular measure of income and wealth inequality is the Gini coefficient.
+Another way to study income and wealth inequality is via the Gini coefficient.

-The Gini coefficient is just a number, rather than a curve.

 In this section we discuss the Gini coefficient and its relationship to the
 Lorenz curve.

 ### Definition

-As before, suppose that the sample $w_1, \ldots, w_n$ has been sorted from
-smallest to largest.
+As before, suppose that the sample $w_1, \ldots, w_n$ has been sorted from smallest to largest.

 The Gini coefficient is defined for the sample above as